Phase Stabilization of a Frequency Comb using Multipulse Quantum Interferometry: Abstract

 \section{Abstract}

 From the interaction between a frequency comb and an atomic qubit, we derive quantum protocols for the determination of the carrier-envelope offset phase, using the qubit coherence as a reference, and without the need of frequency doubling or an octave spanning comb.
-Compared with a trivial interference protocol, the multi-pulse protocol results in a polynomial enhancement of the sensitivity ${\mathcal O}(N^{-2})$ with the number $N$ of laser pulses involved.
-We present specializations of the protocols using optical or hyperfine qubits, $\Lambda$-schemes and Raman transitions, and introduce methods where the reference is another phase-stable cw-laser or frequency comb.
+Compared with a trivial interference protocol, the multipulse protocol results in a polynomial enhancement of the sensitivity ${\mathcal O}(N^{-2})$ with the number $N$ of laser pulses involved.
+We specialize the protocols using optical or hyperfine qubits, $\Lambda$-schemes and Raman transitions, and introduce methods where the reference is another phase-stable cw-laser or frequency comb.